Commercial EPC (Energy Performance Certificate)

 Recommendations with an Energy Performance Certificate

-The recommendation report that is included with an EPC certificate will help owners and occupiers to improve the energy efficiency of a building.
-The recommendations only include those improvements that are appropriate for the building that has been assessed.
-For each recommendation indicative paybacks are noted.
-The recommendations are provided in four categories i.e. those:
+The recommendations only include those improvements that are appropriate for the assessed building.
+For each recommendation indicative paybacks are noted and are provided in four individual categories.

-- With a short term payback – less than three years
+· A short term payback – less than three years

-- With a medium term payback – between three and seven years
+· A medium term payback – between three and seven years

-- With a long term payback – greater than seven years
+· A long term payback – greater than seven years

-- Other recommendations (based on the energy assessor’s knowledge).
+· Other recommendations based on the energy assessor’s knowledge.

 Penalties for not having an EPC certificate